 Checklist for Keeping Your Child Healthy & Safe

-- When you're parenting from separate homes, communicate with your co-parent in regards to your child's needs.
-Stay in touch about your child's routine and any medical-related matters that arise such as colds, injuries, or trips to the doctor.
+Communicate regularly with your co-parent about your child's needs.
+Stay in touch about your child's routine and any medical-related matters that arise like colds, injuries, or trips to the doctor.

-- Know your plan for handling medical-related decisions and payments for your child.
+Know your plan for handling medical-related decisions and payments for your child.
 For co-parents, these details often come up as elements to include in a parenting plan.
-If you're in the process of drafting your plan, you'll find important topics to consider relating to managing your child's medical care after divorce here.
+If you're in the process of drafting your plan, use this article to help consider key topics related to managing your child's health care.

-- If both you and your co-parent share the responsibility of making medical decisions for your child, find a secure way to share any vital information with each other such as insurance details, prescription information, and incident reports.
+If both you and your co-parent share the responsibility of making medical decisions for your child, find a secure way to share any vital information such as insurance details, prescription information, and incident reports.
 Keep these details as up to date as possible so that you both have access to the most current medical information available for your child.

 While this checklist includes several tips to help you keep your child healthy and safe, there is always more to consider.
 Think about your child, their needs, and your family's needs as you take measures to ensure their safety and well-being as they grow.